BladeRunnerJS/scaling-js-apps/services/input_services.md

-The first time you call `getCurrentUser` the `userRetrievalFailed` callback is likely to trigger because the `FakeUserService` (set up in `aliases.xml`) hasn't had a user set on it via `setCurrentUser.
+The first time you call `getCurrentUser` the `userRetrievalFailed` callback is likely to trigger because the `FakeUserService` (set up in `aliases.xml`) hasn't had a user set on it via `setCurrentUser`.

 You can fix this by setting the user in your Workbench.
 This is achieved as follows: